gregv21v/chem-lab-desktop/README.md

 - Tanks
   - Make it so that fluids can only enter sided tanks through an open side. (partly done way done)
-  - make it so that fluids can pass through pipes again
-  - make it so that pipes connected to tanks show like they are connected
+  - make it so that pipes connected to tanks show like they are connected (partly done)
 - Create the liquid distributor pipe
 - Create the liquid sorter pipe
 - Create a class for the sell tank (extra)